A PDE-ODE Coupled Spatio-Temporal Mathematical Model for Fire Blight During Bloom: Mathematical model

 Spatial consideration is also important from the viewpoint of disease management.
-In [34], it is shown that neglecting spatial effects can lead to sub-optimal control strategies.
+In \citet{sanchirico2005optimal}, it is shown that neglecting spatial effects can lead to sub-optimal control strategies.
 Current fire blight control strategies often take the form of a homogeneous application of the pesticide Streptomycin.
-Although an indispensable tool at the moment, getting a uniform coverage of blossoms in an orchard with high foliage can be difficult.
-Further, the application of such pesticides has led to an increase in antibiotic-resistant strains of the pathogen [35,36].
-Integrated pest management (IPM) is an approach to pest control that aims to minimize economic, health and environmental risk [37].
-Some examples of IPM strategies in the case of fire blight would be the removal of fire blight infected tissue, the bio-control of certain insects through the introduction of natural predators or the targeted delivery of control substances through pollinators [38,39,40].
-In order to optimize approaches like these, it is clear that a further understanding of how vector, host and pathogen effect the disease cycle of fire blight in a spatial setting is necessary.
-Using a differential equation based mathematical model to explore this interplay of phenomena is the main objective of this work, and to the best of our knowledge, this is the first spatio-temporal model of fire blight and the first model to explicitly consider the pathogen population on flowers, their dissemination by bees, the secretion of ooze from infected tissue and the transportation of this ooze by non-bee vectors.
+Although Streptomycin remains an indispensable tool, getting a uniform coverage of blossoms in an orchard with high foliage can be difficult.
+Further, the application of such pesticides can lead to an increase in antibiotic-resistant strains of the pathogen, as seen in \citet{el1989distribution,thomson1992presence}.
+Integrated pest management (IPM) is an approach to pest control that aims to minimize economic, health and environmental risk.
+Some examples of IPM strategies in the case of fire blight would be the removal of fire blight infected tissue, the bio-control of certain insects through the introduction of natural predators or trapping, or the targeted delivery of pathogen control substances through pollinators.
+Insight into how to optimize IPM strategies may be gained by studying how vector, host and pathogen interact in a spatial setting.
+It is in part the objective of this work to contribute to the discovery of new methods for the control of fire blight, by contributing to a better understanding of how the disease spreads.